michaelbrewer/aws-lambda-events/docs/alb.md

     - API Gateway has built in support for rate limiting support
     - API Gateway has built in support authentication support
     - API Gateway pricing allow for scale to zero
+    - Application Load Balancer would require a VPC

 ## Request